My (Talk) Story

 My family’s mantra is “Blood is Thicker than Water” and we understand familial bonds are stronger than the bonds of friendship.
-I come from a big family, and we have a genuine love for family.
+I come from a big family, and we genuinely love one another.
 Blacks in America have suffered from generational trauma for over 400 years and adverse health effects have been passed on from generation to generation.
-Like many, my family’s story and my story are deeply rooted in trauma.
+Like many, my family’s story and my story is deeply rooted in trauma.

 Latoya Henderson Photography: http://www.latoyahendersonphotography.com